PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatkmutect2_4.1.3.0.rst

 imr                                  Optional<String>                --interval-merging-rule                                 (--interval-merging-rule)  Interval merging rule for abutting intervals  Default value: ALL.
 Possible values: {ALL, OVERLAPPING_ONLY}
 ip                                   Optional<String>                -ipAmount                                               (--interval-padding) Default value: 0. isr                                  Optional<String>                --interval-set-rule                                     (--interval-set-rule)  Set merging approach to use for combining interval inputs  Default value: UNION.
 Possible values: {UNION, INTERSECTION}
-intervals                            Optional<String>                --intervals                                             (-L) One or more genomic intervals over which to operate This argument may be specified 0 or more times.
+intervals                            Optional<bed>                   --intervals                                             (-L) One or more genomic intervals over which to operate This argument may be specified 0 or more times.
 Default value: null. le                                   Optional<Boolean>               -LE                                                     (--lenient) Lenient processing of VCF files Default value: false.
 Possible values: {true, false}
 maxPopulationAf                      Optional<String>                --max-population-af                                     (-max-af)  Maximum population allele frequency in tumor-only mode.
 Default value: 0.01. maxReadsPerAlignmentStart            Optional<Integer>               --max-reads-per-alignment-start                         Maximum number of reads to retain per alignment start position.
 Reads above this threshold will be downsampled.
 Set to 0 to disable.
 Default value: 50.